What is the Board of Registered Nursing?

 - Improper patient care, such as, the RN has committed serious medication errors, abused a patient, or failed to provide appropriate care.

 - Issues with a substance use disorder where the RN is suspected of abusing alcohol or drugs.
-These complaints may be referred to the BRN's Diversion Program, which is a confidential rehabilitation program.
+These complaints may be referred to the BRN's Intervention Program, which is a confidential rehabilitation program.

 Complaints about fees, billing, and other business practices, or personality conflicts/rudeness are not within the authority of the BRN.